 The single reel of tape only contains orchestra tracks of “Do What You Do,” “76 Trombones,” and “Why Can’t I?” with no vocal track.
 Judy’s voice can be heard faintly in the background, which indicates that she decided not to record that day but nonetheless rehearsed.
 The tape is noted as being a “dub (original in England)” meaning that most likely it was derived from a session in England or possibly other takes from April 1962.
 The master numbers are the same for the three songs from this session as they are from the original April 1962 sessions.

 Whatever the case, the entire “Judy Takes Broadway” project was abandoned and not officially released until the 1988 CD “Judy Garland – Live!”

-This project is not to be confused with the CD released by the Savoy Jazz label in 2008, also titled “Judy Takes Broadway” which is, at a scant 44:13 minutes short, a compilation of Broadway tunes as sung by Judy on her 1964/1962 TV series.
+This project is not to be confused with the CD released by the Savoy Jazz label in 2008, also titled “Judy Takes Broadway” which is, at an all-too-short-for-your-money 44:13 minutes, a compilation of Broadway tunes as sung by Judy on her 1964/1962 TV series.